Advertisement

 Albuquerque by the Numbers

-As the Southwest's major crossroads between Texas and Arizona, Albuquerque serves as a critical hub for law enforcement coordination:
+As the Southwest's major crossroads between Texas and Arizona, Albuquerque is a critical hub for law enforcement coordination:

 32nd Largest U.S. City